 Figure 1.
-(A) High-volume cyclone air sampler from Agri Samplers Ltd. (UK), with a protective roof designed, built and attached to the top of the equipment, installed in Londrina, PR, operating at the IDR—Paraná (Paraná Agricultural Development Institute) Experimental Station.
+(A) High-volume cyclone air sampler from Agri Samplers Ltd., (High Wycombe, UK), with a protective roof designed, built and attached to the top of the equipment, installed in Londrina, PR, operating at the IDR—Paraná (Paraná Agricultural Development Institute) Experimental Station.
 (B) Front view of the sampler unit mounted with a wind-driven wing, installed within the limits of a weather station in the background.
 (C) Details of the uncovered spore sampler unit and (D) control panel by which sampler parameters are defined.
 1 Pictures from A.A.P.Custódio.
 1 The device samples a high volume of air (270 L per minute, which is 27 times more than the traditional Burkard seven-day spore trap.
 Spores are also collected directly into tubes to facilitate easy lab-based processing.
 The figure (A) shows important adaptations built by our group for its use in Brazil to protect it from the extremes of the sun and heavy rain, and to raise it into more mobile air-flow, which improves the representation of the sample to the wider region.

 The high-volume cyclone air sampler captured aerosols in Paraná state during 2019–2021, for 12 h per day, from 6:00 to 18:00 h.
 It operated at the IDR—Paraná Experimental Station (former IAPAR) (23°21′34.2″ S; 51°09′52.9″ W), in Londrina County, positioned within the limits of the weather station at 4.5 m high above the ground level and a minimum of 2 km from a wheat crop.